Corian Worktops – At The UK’s Best Prices

-We are one of the UK’s leading suppliers of Corian work surfaces with showrooms and fitting teams based all over the country.
+We are one of the UK’s leading suppliers of Corian worktops.
+We supply and install worksurfaces, with our fitting teams working all across the country.
 We supply and install Corian to all areas of the UK, including London.

 Corian by Dupont